malhotrarohit/kata/README.md

 # Kata

-This repo contains an assortment of code (written by me) to solve programming problems.
+This repo contains an assortment of code (written by me) to solve algorithmic problems.
-The code inside main() method in kata/Hackerrank Interview Preparation Kit problems is boiler plate code from Hackerrank.
+The code inside main() method in kata/Hackerrank/Hackerrank Interview Preparation Kit problems is boiler plate code from Hackerrank.

 https://en.wikipedia.org/wiki/Kata